entitiesofentities/msabuild/_includes/welcome.md

 Submit seminar proposals by **Friday 7 February 2020**.

-###Call for Pre- and Post-Conference Workshop Proposals
+### Call for Workshop Proposals
 **Deadline: 24 April, 2020 (Friday)**

-Pre-conference workshops are held on the Thursday that the conference begins; post- conference workshops are held early on Sunday afternoon.
 Workshops focus on topics related to professional life, such as publishing, teaching, the job market, mid-career challenges and opportunities, research and the liberal arts college, and alternative/non-academic jobs.
 Popular workshops in previous years have been on topics such as “What Do Presses Want from a First Book?,” “Digital Approaches to Modernism,” and “Critical Writing.”
-Participation in a pre- conference workshop does not limit participation in other aspects of the conference.
+Participation in a workshop does not limit participation in other aspects of the conference.

 Workshops should be participatory in format and can be either 90 or 120 minutes in length.
 They may be entirely led by one person or may include a panel of experts.
-Please note that this call is for workshop leaders, and that leaders should be prepared to arrive at the conference venue by Wednesday evening, as scheduling a workshop early in the conference gives it the best chance of robust participation.
+Please note that this call is for workshop leaders.
 Registration for workshops will occur at the same time as conference registration.

 Submit workshop proposals by **Friday 24 April 2020**.

-###Call for Panel Proposals
+### Call for Panel Proposals
 **Deadline: 20 March, 2020 (Friday)**

 Successful panel proposals will introduce topics that promise to expand research and debate on a topic and will present a clear rationale for the papers’ collective goal.
 Panel proposals that engage recent contentious research, exciting new approaches, or theoretical interventions into the field are encouraged.
 Topics are not limited to the conference theme.
 Please be sure to characterize in your proposal what each paper contributes individually to the session as well as how they fit together into a cohesive session.

 * &bull; We encourage interdisciplinary panels and strongly discourage panels on single authors.

 * &bull; In order to allow for discussion, preference will be given to panels with three participants (20 minutes each), though panels of four will be considered (15 minutes each).

 * &bull; Panels composed entirely of participants from a single department at a single institution are not likely to be accepted.

-* &bull; Graduate students are actively encouraged as panelists, but a panel composed entirely of graduate students is less likely to be accepted than one with a mix of academic ranks
+* &bull; Graduate students are actively encouraged as panelists, but a panel composed entirely of graduate students is less likely to be accepted than one with a mix of academic ranks.

+* &bull; If you have recruited someone to chair your panel, please include this information as part of your proposal.
+If not, the program committee will recruit a chair for you.

 Submit panel proposals by **Friday 20 March 2020**.

-###Call for Roundtable Proposals
+### Call for Roundtable Proposals
 **Deadline: 20 March, 2020 (Friday)**

 All topics will be considered for roundtables.
 Unlike panels, which generally feature a sequence of 15-20-minute talks followed by discussion, roundtables gather a small group of participants around a shared concern in order to generate discussion among the participants and with the audience.
 To this end, instead of delivering full-length papers, participants are asked to deliver <u>short position statements of no more than 10 minutes</u> in response to questions distributed in advance by the organizer, or to take turns responding to prompts from the moderator. <u>The bulk of the session should be devoted to discussion</u>.
 No paper titles are listed in the program, only the names of participants.

 Please bear in mind these guidelines:

 * &bull; Roundtables may feature as many as 6 speakers but are more likely to be accepted if they include 4 or 5.

 * &bull; Roundtable organizers should discourage participants from writing formal papers or from speaking for longer than 10 minutes.

 * &bull; We particularly welcome roundtables that include participants from multiple disciplines, and we discourage roundtables on single authors.

 * &bull; Roundtables composed entirely of participants from a single department at a single institution are not likely to be accepted.

 * &bull; Graduate students are actively encouraged as speakers, but a roundtable composed entirely of graduate students is less likely to be accepted than one with a mix of academic ranks.

 Submit roundtable proposals by **Friday 20 March 2020**.

-###Call for Digital Exhibits
+### Call for Digital Exhibits and Posters
 **Deadline: 24 April, 2020 (Friday)**
 Reflecting the growing role of the digital humanities in modernist studies and the proliferation of work that does not lend itself to presentation in the form of a scholarly paper, we invite proposals that provide a short overview (including web links) of 1) the nature, design, and purpose of a digital project; 2) how the project advances modernist studies; and 3) how the presenters would want to exhibit and explain the project at the conference.
 Be sure to list all participants and institutions involved in the project, and specify who among these would attend the conference.

 Submit digital exhibit and poster session proposals by **Friday 24 April 2020**.